dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-production.md

 We assume that you control one principal `identityDevNeuron` that owns a developer neuron.
 Moreover, you control one principal `identityDevDfx` that is a `dfx` identity and a controller of the dapp canister(s) that you would like to hand over to the SNS.
-We also recommend that before following these steps and initializaing an SNS launch in production, you have [tested the SNS](local-testing.md).
+We also recommend that before following these steps and requesting an SNS launch in production, you have [tested the SNS](local-testing.md).

 :::

-You are now ready to initialize an SNS launch for your dapp.
+You are now ready to get an SNS for your dapp.
 There are some steps that are needed for completing this and some steps that we recommend as intermediate sanity checks that up to this point everything works fine.
 We mark the latter by the keyword _(Recommended)_.